19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Material Properties/Silvered Property.md

 ### Silvered Weapon Prices

 Mundane weapons can be "silvered" by a sufficiently talented weaponsmith.
-Providing the base weapon grants no discount to the price of the silvered weapon. *Unlike quality armor*
+Providing the base weapon grants no discount to the price of the silvered weapon.

 | Original Weapon Price | Silvered Price |
 | --------------------: | -------------: |